jackyzha0/quartz/content/notes/docker.md

       - HUGO_APPENDPORT=true
 ```

-By default, the container will clone and serve `github:jackyzha0/quartz`.
-However, you can serve your own fork of `quartz` by cloning to the above `/path/to/quartz` directory.

 Then run with: `docker-compose up -d` in the same directory as your `docker-compose.yml` file.

-While the container is running, you can update their `quartz` fork with: `docker exec -it quartz-hugo make update`.
+While the container is running, you can update the `quartz` fork with: `docker exec -it quartz-hugo make update`.

 ## Exposing Your Container to the Internet